cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 | Inlined compact      |  4  |  5  |  5  |  4  |  5  |  5  |  4  |  6  |  6  |
 | Inlined regular      |  3  |  4  |  4  |  3  |  4  |  4  |  3  |  5  |  5  |

-Code size can't be compared directly, as it depends on the number of times the array access is performed.
+Code size can't be meaningfully compared, as it depends on the number of times the array access is performed.

-Based on this, the following optimizations are possible:
+Based on this, the optimizer considers the following optimizations:

-**Array unfolding**
+**Unfolding tables**

-* Unfolding approximately doubles the size of the jump table and saves one instruction execution.
+Unfolding approximately doubles the size of the jump table and saves one instruction execution.
+However, when [text-based table dispatch](#text-based-table-dispatch) is available, folded inlined arrays perform the same as unfolded ones and are therefore kept folded.

-**Converting a compact table to regular**
+**Promoting tables**

+Compact tables can get promoted to regular ones.
+If the array is only read or only written to, or if the access is already inlined, promoting the table doesn't require additional space.

-* This optimization doesn't take place when repeated access to the same element is detected (as it eliminates using table for repeated access entirely).
+* This optimization doesn't take place when repeated access to the same element is detected: the second and later accesses can avoid the using table entirely, saving a lot of instructions and execution time.
-* For folded tables, this optimization is not possible if the array is remote.
+* Regular tables of remote arrays and write tables of local arrays cannot be folded.
+When promoting these tables, unfolding is automatically performed too.
 * For other non-inlined tables, no savings are guaranteed, but are assumed.
 For inlined tables, one instruction is always saved.
-* This optimization might not require additional instruction space if only one type of the table (read or write) is generated, or if the access is already inlined.

-**Inlining array access**
+**Inlining tables**

-* This optimization inlines the table to the place of array access.
+This optimization inlines the table to the place of array access.

 * Inlining saves between one and four execution steps, depending on the original implementation of the array.
 * Inlining the last non-inlined array access means the original table is eliminated, decreasing code size.
 The last non-inlined array access using a specific table is always inlined.

-The optimizer always considers global optimizations and local optimizations.
-Global optimization converts all usages of a specific array implementation to a faster one (for example, unfolding a compact array or inlining all array accesses).
-Only non-inlined occurrences are considered for global optimizations.
-Since the optimization converts all usages of a specific array implementation, the table belonging to the original implementation is eliminated.

-Local optimizations consider all usages in isolation.
-For an already inlined implementation, a faster alternative may be considered.
-For an access which hasn't  been inlined yet, only inlining is considered.
+* When [text-based table dispatch](#text-based-table-dispatch) is available, inlined arrays may also be folded if possible.

+The optimizer considers possible optimizations for the following groups of array accesses:

+* All non-inlined array accesses sharing an instance of the table.
+The optimization affects either all of these instructions or none of them.
+When the optimization succeeds, the original table is replaced by the optimized one(s).
+This decreases the cost of the optimization by eliminating the original table.
+* Inlining (possibly combined with folding) of every array access is considered separately.
+In this case, since not all array accesses using the same table are inlined, the original table used by other, non-inlined instructions cannot be eliminated.
+Inlining only some instead of all instructions only happens when there isn't enough instruction space to inline all of them.
+* Unfolding or promoting each inlined array access is also considered separately.
+Since the array access is inlined, only its table is affected by the optimization.

+Note: it doesn't make sense to consider unfolding or promoting individual, non-inlined instructions.
+If the optimization benefits one such instruction, it benefits all of them in the same way, and applying the optimization to all allows eliminating the original table.

 The [dynamic optimization](#static-and-dynamic-optimizations) mechanism is used to choose which optimizations to perform.